pyomeca/bioptim/README.md

     endmarker
 ```

-# A more in depth look at the `bioptim` API
+# A more in-depth look at the `bioptim` API

-In this section, we are going to have an in depth look at all the classes one can use to interact with the bioptim API.
+In this section, we will have an in-depth look at all the classes one can use to interact with the bioptim API.
-All the classes covered here, can be imported using the command:
+All the classes covered here can be imported using the command:
 ```python
 from bioptim import ClassName
 ```

 ## The OCP
-An optimal control program is an optimization that uses control variables in order to drive some state variables.
+An optimal control program is an optimization that uses control variables to drive some state variables.
-There are mainly two different types of ocp, which is the `direct collocation` and the `direct multiple shooting`.
+There are mainly two types of transcription methods: the `direct collocation` and the `direct multiple shooting`.
 `Bioptim` is based on the latter.
-To summarize, it defines a large optimization problem by discretizing the control and the state variables into a predetermined number of intervals, the beginning of which are called the shooting points.
+To summarize, it defines a large optimization problem by discretizing the control and the state variables into a predetermined number of intervals, the beginning of the interval being the shooting points.
-By defining strict constraints between the end of an interval and the beginning of the next, it can ensure a proper dynamics of the system, ???->while have good insight to solve the problem using gradient decending algorithms.
+By defining strict constraints between the end of an interval and the beginning of the next one, it can ensure proper dynamics of the system, ???->while having good insight to solve the problem using gradient descending algorithms.

 ### Class: OptimalControlProgram
 This is the main class that holds an ocp.
-Most of the attributes and methods are for internal use, therefore the API user should not care much about them.
+Most of the attributes and methods are for internal use; therefore the API user should not care much about them.
 Once an OptimalControlProgram is constructed, it is usually ready to be solved.

-The full signature of the `OptimalControlProgram` can be scary at first, but should becomes clear soon.
+The full signature of the `OptimalControlProgram` can be scary at first, but should become clear soon.
 Here it is:

 ```python
 OptimalControlProgram(
     bio_model: [list, BioModel],